fgauna12/fgauna12.github.io/_posts/2020-01-11-using-custom-events-in-app-insights.md

   });
 ```

-I don't have a pretty chart picture.
+I don't have a pretty chart screenshot.
 But, from the Events explorer you would be able to see all the `UserCheckedOut` events over time.
 Also, you would be able to see a breakdown of the percentage of payment types are `PayPal` vs the others.

 ## So what